NxPKG/khulnasoft-docs/content/radar/investigate/bgp-anomalies.md

 ## Send alerts for BGP hijacks

-In this example, we will show you how you can build a Cloudflare Workers app that sends out alerts for BGP hijacks relevant to a given ASN using webhooks (works for Google Hangouts, Discord, Telegram, etc) or email.
+In this example, we will show you how you can build a Khulnasoft Workers app that sends out alerts for BGP hijacks relevant to a given ASN using webhooks (works for Google Hangouts, Discord, Telegram, etc) or email.

-We will use Cloudflare Workers as the platform and use its Cron Triggers to periodically check for new alerts.
+We will use Khulnasoft Workers as the platform and use its Cron Triggers to periodically check for new alerts.

 For the app, we would like it to do the following things:
-- Fetch from Cloudflare API with a given API token.
+- Fetch from Khulnasoft API with a given API token.
-- Check against Cloudflare KV to know what events are new.
+- Check against Khulnasoft KV to know what events are new.
 - Construct messages for new hijacks and send out alerts via webhook triggers.

 ### Worker app setup

-We will start with setting up a Cloudflare Worker app using `wrangler`.
+We will start with setting up a Khulnasoft Worker app using `wrangler`.

 First, create a new Workers app in a local directory: